Frequently Asked Questions

 The benefits of KiwiSaver build up from day one.
 The earlier you start, the sooner you can start building your retirement wealth.

 Further information on the NZ Funds KiwiSaver Scheme is contained in the current Product Disclosure Statement which may be downloaded here.
 A copy is also available on request by contacting NZ Funds.

-Member Tax Credit: Members may be entitled to Member Tax Credits of up to $521.43 pa.
-In order to qualify for the full Member Tax Credit you need to be aged 18 or over and less than the Qualifying Age (currently 65), contribute approximately $20 per week (or a total of at least $1,040 per year) and meet certain other requirements.
+Members may be entitled to a Government contribution (formerly called Member Tax Credits) of up to $521.43 pa.
+In order to qualify for the full amount, you need to be aged 18 or over and less than the Qualifying Age (currently 65), contribute approximately $20 per week (or a total of at least $1,040 per year) and meet certain other requirements.

 For employed New Zealanders: In addition to your contributions your employer is generally required to contribute a sum equal to 3% (less tax) of your pay directly into your KiwiSaver account.

 For self-employed or not employed New Zealanders: If you are self-employed or not employed, you need to decide how much you want to contribute.
-If you contribute approximately $20 per week (or a total of at least $1,040 per year) you may qualify for the (annual) Member Tax Credit.
+If you contribute approximately $20 per week (or a total of at least $1,040 per year) you may qualify for the (annual) Government contribution.

 First Home Assistance

 If you qualify, you may be able to withdraw funds from KiwiSaver for the purpose of buying a first home.
 You may also be eligible for a one-off payment from the Government to help you with your purchase.

 If you are an employee, you can choose to pause your KiwiSaver savings by applying for what is called a ‘savings suspension’.
 Generally you can only take a savings suspension after one year of membership.
 A savings suspension can last up to a maximum of 12 months, and there is no limit on the number of saving suspensions allowed.